Sydney Thunder: Sydney Smash

 When the league began in 2011, Cricket Australia decided they would place two teams in Sydney.
-With the core group of players for both sides coming from the New South Wales cricket team, this rivalry automatically becomes widely anticipated in the city.
+With the core group of players for both teams coming from the New South Wales cricket team, this rivalry automatically becomes widely anticipated in the city.
 In the first four seasons of the league the Thunder lost all seven Sydney derby games to the Sydney Sixers.